 Live trapping of rabbits is an option, but it is usually not recommended that you do this yourself because it can be challenging to deal with the trapped animal.
 Because rabbits are considered agricultural pests in many states, and because they can carry disease, there are often laws that regulate where and how you can release wild rabbits.

 Chemical repellents can be applied to some trees, vines, or other plants that are in danger from rabbits.
 But these can create an unpleasant odor, taste, or stickiness.
-Because of this, and their toxicity, most repellents are not suited for use on vegetables or other food plants, as they can make the plant inedible for humans.
+Because of this, most repellents are not suited for use on vegetables or other food plants, as they can make the plant inedible for humans.
 In addition, repellents often work only for a short time and need to be reapplied frequently.
 If you choose to use a repellent, carefully read and follow all label directions before use.

 In areas where rabbits are plentiful, they will naturally attract some wild predators, such as foxes, hawks, owls, and snakes.
 Even in inner-city urban areas, wild predators may recognize the food source and take up residence to hunt rabbits.
 These small predators rarely pose any danger to family pets, and they pose no danger whatsoever to people.
 So rather than make efforts to chase away foxes or hawks, welcome their presence as a solution to your rabbit problem.
 Or, if you have a family dog with hunting instincts who can roam your fenced-in yard, it is very unlikely that rabbits will feed on any of your plants.
 House cats can also be an effective deterrent, though most experts discourage letting pet cats roam outside, where they can pose a danger to songbirds.